md-habib-rahman/md-habib-rahman/README.md

 ### 👨‍💻 About Me

 I'm a career-switcher with 15+ years of IT experience, now pursuing my passion for web development.
-I specialize in frontend development using React and modern UI tools.
+I specialize in fullstack development using React and modern UI tools.
 Currently exploring full-stack development with the MERN stack.
 Committed to continuous learning and building impactful web applications.